ghecko/penrotate/README.md

 `chmod +x /usr/sbin/penrotate`

-5 - set suid bit :
+5 - set suid bit (enable to start penrotate with root right):
 `chmod u+s /usr/sbin/penrotate`

+6 - To start it with your gnome session, add this to ~/.xprofile :
+`penrotate &`